Mindful/site-3/content/blog/mwe-lookup/index.md

         return root
 ```

-Using this re-ordered trie approach, it takes only 0.5 seconds on average to process 1,000 sentences, which is about a 40% speedup over the normal trie.
+Using this sorted constituent trie approach, it takes only 0.5 seconds on average to process 1,000 sentences, which is about a 40% speedup over the aforementioned trie.
 The average time for each of the three methods can be seen in the graph below (log scale).

 ![Average time by method](average_time_by_method.png)

 Moving from the naive approach to using a trie is arguably a fairly obvious optimization; I think the interesting part is the further speedup we get from using word frequency to inform trie construction.
 Most importantly, it's also a good demonstration of how much it can help to have a good understanding of the data/domain you are trying to process.
-This further speedup was only made possible by thinking about what the distribution of the input data (words in English sentences) would look like.
+This further speedup was only made possible by thinking about what the distribution of the input data (words in English sentences) looks like.

-## Mapping retrieved MWEs to candidate word groups
+## Mapping retrieved possible MWEs to candidate word groups

-Now that we have retrieved our possible MWEs, we can look briefly at step #2: finding every combination of words in the sentence that could constitute a given MWE.
+Now that we know how to retrieve our possible MWEs, let's look briefly at step #2: finding every combination of words in the sentence that could constitute a given MWE.
 For the sentence `I ran down the stairs and fell down` and the MWE `run_down`, we start by building simple representations of our sentence as tokens and our MWE as a multiset.
 ```python
 from collections import namedtuple, defaultdict from itertools import combinations, product